Nilam (film)

-Nilam is a 1949 Malaysian film, produced by director B. S. Rajhans.
+Nilam (English: Nilam) is a 1949 Singaporean Malay-language black-and-white romantic drama film directed by B. S. Rajhans and produced by Run Run Shaw.
+The story was written by A.R.
+Iyer.
+It starred Siput Sarawak, S. Roomai Noor, Daeng Harris, and P. Ramlee.

 Synopsis

 The film tells the story of a young Javanese man, Ahmad, who leaves his village with a magic protective dagger given to him by his mother.
 He takes to the seas, eager to discover the world.
-He reaches the exotic Arabian coast, and travels all the way to Egypt, encountering belly dancers, harem women, etc. He meets Princess Nilam and falls in love.
-Nilam's father will allow Ahmad to marry her only if he brings back a blue diamond guarded by monsters at a faraway location.'
+He reaches the Arabian coast, and travels to Egypt, encountering belly dancers, harem women, etc. He meets Princess Nilam and falls in love.
+Nilam's father will allow Ahmad to marry her only if he brings back a blue diamond guarded by monsters at a faraway location.